-- tell your doctor if you have or have ever had myasthenia gravis (a disorder of the nervous system that causes muscle weakness); ulcerative colitis (sores in the intestine that cause stomach pain and diarrhea); any disease of the stomach or intestines; frequently occurring constipation; problems emptying your bladder;or benign prostatic hypertrophy (BPH, enlargement of the prostate, a male reproductive organ); or liver or kidney disease.
+- tell your doctor if you have or have ever had myasthenia gravis (a disorder of the nervous system that causes muscle weakness); ulcerative colitis (a condition which causes swelling and sores in the lining of the colon [large intestine] and rectum); any disease of the stomach or intestines; frequently occurring constipation; problems emptying your bladder;or benign prostatic hypertrophy (BPH, enlargement of the prostate, a male reproductive organ); or liver or kidney disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking trospium, call your doctor.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking trospium.

 - you should know that trospium may make you drowsy or dizzy and may cause blurred vision.
 Do not drive a car or operate machinery until you know how this medication affects you.

 - remember that alcohol can add to the drowsiness caused by this medication.
 You should not drink alcohol within 2 hours of taking trospium.